derekvance21/clj-bball/NOTES.md

 ## Todo

-- [ ] bug: if there's a free throw and people are coming into the game that haven't yet, you have to add them.
-But then they aren't in on-bench-ft, so they aren't available to select, so you have to deselect your free throw and then make it a free throw action again, and they'll be there
 - [ ] delete player
 - [ ] use interceptors for validation - events should be very simple, and use interceptors like enrich for validation and stuff.
 Like subbing someone out dissoc'ing the player if they were a shoot/rebound/stealer.
 That should be done via an interceptor, not cond-> logic in the event.
 - [ ] I'm now using the preview db to basically transact on any action input change.
 So maybe I should just drop the :action part of app-db and just transact to conn every time?
 I guess I was originally worried about performance, but this doesn't seem to be an issue.
 This would also simplify adding certain action attributes like offense/players and defense/players, b/c I could just directly transact them when an action starts.
 And, it also allows me to do the fouled shot with a certain lineup, press sub and make substitutions after the 1st free throw, then set the missed free throw rebounder as someone who just subbed in